surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 4.6.0-dev.3 (2018/06/26)**
+**Version 4.6.0-b.1 (2018/06/27)**

 * *New Features*
+	* Added a new "WPSSO REST API" add-on and removed the WordPress REST API integration module (Pro version).
 	* Moved all license information from the "Add-ons" settings page to a new "Licenses" settings page.
-	* Added a new "WPSSO REST API" add-on and removed the WordPress REST API integration module (Pro version).
 * *Improvements*
 	* None
 * *Bugfixes*
-	* None
+	* Fix to avoid using the new Yoast SEO private class property Yoast_Notification::$message.
 * *Developer Notes*
 	* None